genesiscloud/genesis-cloud-inference-articles/art01.md

 * installation of PyTorch and torchvision
 * inference using torchvision image classification models with Python

-We will use a Genesis Cloud instance equipped with NVIDIA RTX 3080 GPU and the following software versions:
+In your Genesis Cloud account make sure that you have access to at least one NVIDIA RTX 3080 GPU and the following software versions:

 * OS: Ubuntu 20.04